newtonharry/chat-p2p/README.md

 # chat-p2p
 A basic implementation of a TCP chat app in rust.
 It utilizes the mio library to handle non-blocking TCP events.
 This is my first time in developing a TCP application so its essentially me just hacking together some code which is proobably poor practice.
+Nothneless its a work in progress and a humbling learning experience in regards to learning TCP, P2P, non-blocking IO and multitthreading!